The Implications Of Move-Aways In Our Mobile Society

 When couples with children divorce or separate, custody and visitation arrangements can be affected by many circumstances.
 One such circumstance is when either parent wants to move away, whether to a new neighborhood or to another state.

-At the Law Offices of Dorie A. Rogers, we understand the complex legal and emotional issues involved with move away hearings.
+At The Law Offices of Dorie A. Rogers, our Orange County child move-away lawyers understand the complex legal and emotional issues involved with move-away hearings.
 We can help you file an application for a hearing, or we can provide legal advice if your co-parent is planning a move.

-When one parent decides to move away, it often difficult for the children.
-Attorney Dorie A. Rogers has nearly 30 years of family law experience and also has a mental health background, which helps her identify and explain the emotional effects a move away may have on your children.
+When one parent decides to move away, it is often difficult for the children.
+Attorney Dorie A. Rogers has nearly 30 years of family law experience and also has a mental health background, which helps her identify and explain the emotional effects a move-away may have on your children.

 Depending on your situation and your desired outcome, it is important to consult a lawyer as soon as possible.
 The court looks at a number of guidelines when deciding whether to allow the party to move with the children.
 They generally consider the children's best interests, or the relevant legal presumption, several existing factors and where you may be in the process of divorce.